-The Corporate Equality Group consists of officers from each Business area of the organisation, as well as a Unison representative and the Chief Executive Officer as the Equality Champion.
-In addition there is a Member Equality Champion and an equality lead for the opposition party.
-An Equality Task Group, consisting of members from both parties, scrutinise EIA's and the organisations progress on the equality agenda.
+The Corporate Equality & Wellbeing Group consists of officers from across the organisation, as well as a Unison representative and the Chief Executive Officer.
+The group overseas the equality agenda and priorities.

-Meeting employment and training responsibilities

-Workforce monitoring information is collated and published annually.
+5.4.
+Meeting employment and training responsibilities - Workforce monitoring information is collated and published annually.
 Areas covered include workforce profile, recruitment, training, promotion and discipline and grievance issues.
 These are broken down according to race, gender, disability, age, sexuality and religion and belief.
 The aim of the organisation is to be reflective of the communities it serves.